Accessing and editing data¶

 Creation from other iterable types¶

-instances, the method
+Besides Align and Container instances, the method

-supports all compatible iterable object.
+create() supports all compatible iterable object.
 To be

 compatible, an object must return, during iteration, (name,

-or (name, sequence, groups)
+sequence) or (name, sequence, groups) items, where name is a

-is a sequence string (or a list of data
+name string, sequence is a sequence string (or a list of data

-(which may be omitted) is a list of group
+entries), and groups (which may be omitted) is a list of group

-, it is required that all
+labels.
+For creating an Align, it is required that all

 sequences match in length.
 Typically, instances can be created from